One year ago, I made a concept trailer reimagining Little Red Riding Hood as a cyberpunk gritty reboot.

 I just remade it, to see how far things have actually come in the AI filmmaking space.

-The story: A mercenary courier, a crime lord in a wolf helmet, a robot sniper, a criminal grandmother with chrome eyes.
+The story: A mercenary courier, a gangster in a brutalist wolf helmet, a robot hunter, a crime lord grandmother with chrome eyes.
 It’s a whole thing.

 Same world, same characters, same everything: one year later.